ctronp/BigInt/README.md

 # Small library for Big Integers

+this project is unfinished, if you want to support or help with its development do not hesitate to write me or leave an issue.

-made for simple usage where pure C is the safest option (this app still under development).
+made for simple usage where pure C is the safest option.

 # Usage